Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 If you also indicate that you would like to receive invitations to events by email in future, your personal data, including your email address, will be used for the purpose of informing you about events that you have indicated you are interested in.

-If you are our client or an employee of our client who is entrusted with handling their legal, tax or financial affairs, such as a managing director, legal advisor, head of accounting, employee of the human resources department or the patent and trademark department, we will also send you information about training events, such as workshops and forums, without your express consent, if the topics covered are comparable to our consulting services that are the subject of the mandate and can therefore meaningfully supplement or deepen them.
-On the other hand, we will invite you to events that serve to promote our business relationship with our clients, such as client summer parties, receptions, etc. For this purpose, we store and process your first and last name, your address and your email address.
+If you are our client or an employee of our client who is entrusted with handling their legal, tax or financial affairs, such as a managing director, legal advisor, head of accounting, employee of the human resources department or the patent and trademark department, we will also send you information about training events, such as workshops and forums, without your express consent, if the topics covered are comparable to our consulting services that are the subject of the engagement and can therefore meaningfully supplement or deepen them.
+We will also invite you to events that serve to promote our business relationship with our clients, such as client summer parties, receptions, etc. For this purpose, we store and process your first and last name, your address and your email address.

 You may object to the use of your personal data for the purpose of sending you invitation emails and event information at any time without incurring any costs other than the transmission costs according to the basic rates.
 You can send your objection in writing or by email to the above address.
 You can also use the option provided in an email sent to you to prevent further emails from being sent by clicking a button.